 There were two series of interviews.
 The first series acquired the managerial views on the decision criteria on the integration of strategy formulation and performance measures, with the aid of Analytical Hierarchy Process (AHP) methodology.
 The second interview series derived several design elements and process considerations for aligning strategy formulation with performance measures.
 The empirical study used in this research provided important inputs and served as a foundation for development of a SF/PM Integration (SPI) model.
 In an attempt to integrate strategy formulation and performance measurement, the SPI model adopts the guiding principles embodied with the Business Excellence Models and stresses the results-oriented assessments on five categories of SF/PM criteria, namely leadership and constancy of purpose, management by process, people development, continuous improvement, and results orientation.
 Unlike that of the MBNQA and EQA, the point values for criteria and sub-elements of SPI model were generated collectively from the perspectives of industry practitioners in the manufacturing sectors.
 These were determined using the normalised weights obtained from the AHP analysis of empirical interview findings.
 They are taken together to calculate the overall performance index for an organisation.
 The process framework comprises five stages starting from strategy formulation to implementation and evaluation of an integrated performance measurement system.
 It encapsulates the requirements, critical processes and activities of strategy formulation and performance measures into the way they are being managed in organisations.

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A thesis submitted to Middlesex University in partial fulfilment of the requirements for the the degree of Doctor of Philosophy.|

-|Deposited On:||18 Aug 2010 09:00|
+|Date Deposited:||18 Aug 2010 09:00|